adoptium/ci-jenkins-pipelines/README.md

 #### targetConfigurations

 A single `Map<String, Map<String, String>>` variable containing what platforms and variants will be run in the nightly builds, prototype builds and releases (by default, this can be altered in jenkins parameters before executing a user build).
 If you are [creating your own](docs/UsingOurScripts.md) nightly config, you will need to ensure the key values of the upper map are the same as the key values in the corresponding [build config file](#build).

 ### Release pipeline/jobs

-The release config files are the ones that follow the format `jdkxx(u)_release.groovy` with `xx` being the version number and an optional `u` if the Java source code is pulled from an update repository.
+The release config files are the ones that follow the format `jdkxx(u)_release.groovy` with `xx` being the version number and an optional `u` if the Java source code is pulled from an update repository. jdkxx(u)*.groovy

-#### targetConfigurations

-A single `Map<String, Map<String, String>>` variable containing what platforms and variants will be run in the nightly builds and releases (by default, this can be altered in jenkins parameters before executing a user build).
-If you are [creating your own](docs/UsingOurScripts.md) nightly config, you will need to ensure the key values of the upper map are the same as the key values in the corresponding [build config file](#build). jdkxx(u)*.groovy

 ```groovy